lateef-taiwo/Crudddur-app/journal/week1.md

 ![docker compose](./assets/Week-1/docker-compose-build-complete.png)

 ### Open the app
-Make sure the padlock on ports 3000 and 4567 are open in the ports session, then open the link with port 300 in the browser.
+I ensured that the padlock on ports 3000 and 4567 are open in the ports session, then open the link with port 300 in the browser.
 I encountered the CORS (Cross Origin Resource Sharing) error encountered during the livestream.
 I checked that the ports are correct in the docker-compose file, and ran the `docker compose -f "docker-compose.yml" up -d --build`.
-After several hours of building the image and checking online to see if I can get a fix, I discovered that there is an issue with the browser I was using (firefox) its blocks CORS, although I tried to enable it after reading several suggestion fixes on [stackoverflow.com](https://stackoverflow.com/questions/26980713/solve-cross-origin-resource-sharing-with-flask) but the error still persists.
+After several hours of building the images and running containers from the docker compose file and also checking online to see if I can get a fix, I discovered that there is an issue with the browser I was using (firefox) its blocks CORS, although I tried to enable it after reading several suggestion fixes on [stackoverflow.com](https://stackoverflow.com/questions/26980713/solve-cross-origin-resource-sharing-with-flask) but the error still persists.
 Then I opted to use gitpod on Chrome browser and it worked.

 ![errors](./assets/Week-1/errors.png)